-It is important to note that this list does not immediately reflect changes in the status of foreign currencies but is instead generally updated only annually.
+This list does not immediately reflect changes in the status of foreign currencies but is generally updated only annually.
 Please contact one of the individuals listed below before adopting or changing a position with respect to whether Section 1256 applies to a particular currency.